Mimickal/Sentinel/README.md

 ## Can Sentinel auto-ban reported users?

 No. Bans cut people off from a community, and should only be used when all else has failed.
 Final approval on a ban should always require a human.
 Sentinel is a moderation tool, not a moderation replacement.

+## I banned someone by accident.
+Can I fix that?

+Yes, just unban them like you normally would.
+The bot will broadcast a notification for the unban, the same way it did for the ban.
+Do note that the original ban notification will still go out to other servers.

 # Setup